Property Managers Fob Guide

 Access to this receiver is locked to prevent unauthorised programming of blank fobs by others on site.

-Once fitted, we do not need to return to the site to programme fobs, saving on the cost of future visits and speeding up the time between a fob request and supply.
+Once fitted, we do not need to return to the site to programme fobs, which saves on the cost of future visits and speeds up the time between a fob request and supply.

-Also, occasionally any make of fob receiver can break and need to be replaced.
-The NICE system means we can add all the fobs on our system to a new fob receiver, fit it to the gate and all the fobs will work as before.
+Also, occasionally, any make of fob receiver can break and need to be replaced.
+The NICE system means we can add all the fobs to our system to a new fob receiver and fit it to the gate, and all the fobs will work as before.

 Do we supply other makes of fobs?

 Yes, we do, as long as we know which fobs the gate uses.
-For sites we have visited, we keep comprehensive fob information to help us identify the fobs we can supply.
+We keep comprehensive fob information for sites we have visited to help us identify the fobs we can supply.

 A chargeable site visit may be required to programme the blank fob.

 Yes.
-When we fit a NICE receiver, it is wired independently of all the other existing receivers already fitted.
-If you can imagine each fob receiver having a plug, when you fit a receiver, you are effectively plugging it into a socket, such as into an extension lead.
+When we fit a NICE receiver, it is wired independently of all the other existing receivers.
+If you can imagine each fob receiver having a plug, you are effectively plugging it into a socket, such as an extension lead, when you fit a receiver.

 If the other fob receivers are plugged in, they will continue to work as before.